 Since, a VPF account is an upgraded EPF account, the employee has to simply make a request to his employer.
 After requesting the employer to switch his EPF account to a VPF account, the employer must fill out the required forms for the conversion of the account.
 The employee must submit his KYC details to the employer, who must in turn submit to the EPFO, mentioning the extra percentage to be deducted and the date of commencement.

-While, the most important benefit of VPF is the extra amount to your retirement fund, the benefits and differences between EPF, VPF and PPF are outlined below:
+While, the most important benefit of Voluntary Provident Fund is the extra amount to your retirement fund, the benefits and differences between EPF, VPF and PPF are outlined below:

 |Voluntary Provident Fund (VPF)||Personal Provident Fund (PPF)|